 Travel to Iran

 You’ve been pondering, mulling over, thinking about it, even planning, yet you still haven’t booked your trip to Iran.
-You don’t even know why, maybe holidays for you are synonymous with beach so you head to Thailand, maybe you think spices are only available in India, or maybe you think ancient history can only be experienced in Rome.
+You don’t even know why maybe holidays for you are synonymous with the beach so you head to Thailand, maybe you think spices are only available in India, or maybe you think ancient history can only be experienced in Rome.

 Whatever has been keeping you from booking that flight, here are my ten reasons why you should visit Iran as soon as possible and overcome all of your doubts.

 1. Traveling to Iran is safe

 Is Iran a safe country to visit?
 Whether you travel alone or in a group, whether you are a woman or a man, or whether you arrive day or night time, Iran is very safe.
 It’s without hesitation that I can say that Iran is the safest country in the tormented region